morgwai/grpc-scopes/README.md

 ## OVERVIEW

-Provides `rpcScope` and `listenerEventScope` Guice scopes built using [guice-context-scopes lib](https://github.com/morgwai/guice-context-scopes) which automatically transfers them to a new thread when dispatching using [ContextTrackingExecutor](https://github.com/morgwai/guice-context-scopes/blob/master/src/main/java/pl/morgwai/base/guice/scopes/ContextTrackingExecutor.java).<br/>
+Provides `rpcScope` and `listenerEventScope` Guice scopes built using [guice-context-scopes lib](https://github.com/morgwai/guice-context-scopes) which automatically transfers them to a new thread when dispatching using `ContextTrackingExecutor` (see below).<br/>
 <br/>
 Oversimplifying, in case of a streaming client, `listenerEventScope` spans over processing of a single message from client's stream, while `rpcScope` spans over the whole RPC.
 Oversimplifying again, in case of a unary client, these 2 scopes have roughly the same span.<br/>
 More specifically though: